 - When placing the system into the service position, it is essential that all stability plates are firmly in position to prevent the rack from toppling.
-Ensure that only one system unit is in the service position at a time - Ensure that the cables at the rear of the system unit do not catch or bind as you pull the unit forward in the rack. - When the system unit rails are fully extended, the rail safety latches lock into place.
+Ensure that only one system unit is in the service position at a time. - Ensure that the cables at the back of the system unit do not catch or bind as you pull the unit forward in the rack. - When the system unit rails are fully extended, the rail safety latches lock into place.
 This action prevents the system from being pulled out too far.

 - 1. Open the front rack door. - 2.
-Identify the system unit you are servicing in the rack.
+Identify the system unit you are servicing in the rack. - 3.
+Remove the two screws (A) (if present) that secure the system unit (B) to the rack.